psqlplus/psqlplus/README.rst

     $ sudo yum install python-devel postgresql-devel

-Then you can install pgcli:
+Then you can install psqlplus:

 ::

-    $ sudo pip install pgcli
+    $ sudo pip install psqlplus

 Docker
 ======

 Pgcli can be run from within Docker.
-This can be useful to try pgcli without installing it, or any dependencies, system-wide.
+This can be useful to try psqlplus without installing it, or any dependencies, system-wide.

 To build the image:

 ::

-    $ docker build -t pgcli .
+    $ docker build -t psqlplus .

 To create a container from the image:

 ::

-    $ docker run --rm -ti pgcli pgcli <ARGS>
+    $ docker run --rm -ti psqlplus psqlplus <ARGS>

 To access postgresql databases listening on localhost, make sure to run the docker in "host net mode".
 E.g. to access a database called "foo" on the